MedAI-Lab-ITMO/CoScientist/README.md

 "What can you do?"
 ```

-Here are a few more examples of how to use CoScientist:
+Here are a few more examples of how to use ChemCoScientist:

 **Dataset preparation:**
 ```python